 What Conditions are Covered Under Cancer Insurance?

 The two most commonly diagnosed forms of cancer are cancer of the prostate and cancer of the breast.
 These two forms of cancer are generally covered under most cancer insurance and critical illness cover policies and most policies also offer additional coverage for the earlier stages of these particular diseases.

 Breast cancer accounts for approximately 30 percent of all cancer diagnoses in women of the United Kingdom while prostate cancer accounts for approximately 25 percent of all cancer incidents for men.

 Recent changes in cancer insurance now cover additional procedures to reflect the changes in medical screening and diagnosis.
 Previously, coverage for surgeries for women was limited only to mastectomies where recent coverage now supports any number of different procedures.

 Also, cancer insurance issued by a number of different providers now covers lower grade prostate cancer for men.
 These changes in coverage help insurers stay up to date with the latest advances in the medical field.

 Not All Policies Are Created Equal

-This definition applies to illnesses such sarcoma, leukemia, and lymphoma.
-Because of how cancer is defined by the ABI, some policies may not include coverage for conditions such as pre-malignant tumors, non-invasive tissue, borderline malignancy, low malignant potential cancer of the situ, low grade prostate cancer, early stages of breast cancer and a number of other circumstances.
+This definition applies to illnesses such as sarcoma, leukaemia, and lymphoma.
+Because of how cancer is defined by the ABI, some policies may not include coverage for conditions such as pre-malignant tumours, non-invasive tissue, borderline malignancy, low malignant potential cancer of the situ, low-grade prostate cancer, early stages of breast cancer and a number of other circumstances.
 Make sure to review any cancer insurance policy and fully understand which diagnoses may not be covered.

 Cancer insurance can be tremendously helpful in managing high medical expenses and choosing a policy that fits your needs can only further ease a policy holder’s mind.